gmc-code/PC-microbit-micropython/docs/breadboard_projects/Combined_iteration_using_zip.rst

 | The code below zips the list of images, the list of frequencies in the A minor scale as well as a list of pins to use.
 | ``for freq, img, pinx in zip(freqs, animal_images, pins)`` interates over the zipped object, placing each frequency, each Image, and each pin into the ``freq``, ``img`` and ``pins`` variables for use.
 | This allows a sound, an image and an LED to be used in the same for loop.
-| The A button can be pressed to exit the while loop using ``break`` so that the sounds can be easily stopped.
+| The A button can be pressed to exit the while loop using ``break`` so that the actions can be easily stopped.
 | Pressing the reset button on the back of the microbit will restart the code.

 .. code-block:: python